Testing 101 in JavaScript: Beginner Friendly

 So we are going to follow a practical approach to learn about the basics of testing.

-We have to create a function pow(x,n)
+We have to create a function pow(x,n) which returns, the value of, x to the power of n.

 In Javascript, we do have an operator